Special routes of U.S. Route 6: Garrison alternate route

+Connecticut

 Newtown–Southbury alternate route

 U.S. Route 6A (US 6A) between Newtown and Southbury, Connecticut, was the original surface routing of US 6 before the formation of expressway that later became I-84; currently Route 816.

 Plymouth–Hartford alternate route

 U.S. Route 6A (US 6A) between Plymouth and Hartford, Connecticut, is currently US 6.
 At this time, the old US 6 went along Route 64 to downtown Waterbury then along Route 10 to Farmington.

 Woodbury–Willimantic alternate route

 U.S. Route 6A (US 6A) originally connected Woodbury to Willimantic, Connecticut.
 West of Meriden, this was the original alignment of US 6.
 When US 6 was reassigned to the former US 6A from Plymouth to Farmington, this became US 6A.
 This US 6A was subsequently extended through Meriden to Willimantic along modern Route 66.
 An expressway upgrade was planned for this US 6A.
 Only a portion of the highway was built and is now I-691.